Auraaf/React/README.md

           const Grocery = lazy(() => import("./components/Grocery")) ;
           with import using lazy like this, you'll see seperate file will get created.

+          E11P1 : High order component
+          takes the compnent tweak it and return the component.
+And won